ZexinChen/FastPose/README.md

 ## FastPose
-Fast Pose is a small and fast multi-person pose estimator which use middle point to do the keypoint grouping.
+FastPose is a small and fast multi-person pose estimator which use middle point to do the keypoint grouping.
+It is the 46% smaller and faster (forward time) than [OpenPose]( https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 The technical report will be released soon.
-FastPose is the 46% smaller and faster(forward time) than [OpenPose]( https://github.com/CMU-Perceptual-Computing-Lab/openpose)

 ## Installation